EnterTheVoid-x86/CROSMIDI/README.md

  "88_-~  888 ~-_    `88_-~   \__88P' /          Y888b 888 888_-~   888
 ```

+# CROSMIDI: The UNFINISHED Source Code
+I've left Whelement and had desired to for a long while.
+CROSMIDI will never be finished as I don't have the time, nor motivation to work on it.
+Therefore I'll make it's source public.
+Maybe the community can start work on it in this state right where I left off, who knows.

+Enjoy this skidded hellhole of a project.
+- Archimax

+Original README below!

 # ChromeOS Multi-Image Deployment Interface

 ## What is it?